-(Elevation 12,441 ft)“Old Baldy”, named for its rocky, barren top, is a favorite climb for those who camp in the Baldy Town vicinity.
-Dotted with old gold mines, Baldy Mt. is the highest peak on Philmont—12,441 feet.
+(Elevation 12,441 ft) “Old Baldy,"" named for its rocky, barren top, is a favorite climb for those who camp in the Baldy Town vicinity.
+Dotted with old gold mines, Baldy Mountain is the highest peak on Philmont—12,441 feet.
 The view from its top is unobstructed and spectacular.

 (Elevation 11,721 ft)

 (Elevation 9,003 ft)The Tooth of Time, the 9,003-foot high Philmont incisor, rises abruptly 2,500 feet from the valley floor.
 A landmark along the old Santa Fe Trail, the Tooth will give you a memorable view of Philmont.